KIPAC/BootCamp/Python/Python Tips.md

 Python is really good at some things.

-However, python is also very bad at a lot of the thing that you want to do all the time.
+However, python is also very bad at a lot of the things that you want to do all the time.
 That is probably the single most useful thing to understand about python.

 In short,
   1. python is great for scripting and terrible for computations.
-  2. python is great for get started with simple projects and lousy for maintaing large, complicated projects.
+  2. python is great for getting started with simple projects and lousy for maintaing large, complicated projects.
 This is doubly true of jupyter notebooks.